 Warm and bursting with fresh apple and cinnamon flavor, what could be better than that?
 Well, I guess a little scoop of vanilla ice cream could make this even better, right?
 This is a very easy recipe that makes 4 individual servings, so you can eat one, and save 3 for later, if you are so inclined (Ha Ha).

 First thing to do is peel, core and slice the apples.
 Then place the apple slices, brown sugar, flour, lemon juice and cinnamon into a large skillet.
-Mix the ingredients well, to combine, then cook the apples on medium-low for about 10 minutes, or until the apple slices have slightly softened.
+Mix the ingredients well, to combine.
+Cook the apples on medium-low for about 10 minutes, or until the apple slices have slightly softened.

-While the apples were cooking, use a pastry blender (or two forks) to blend the crumb topping ingredients in a small bowl.
+While the apples are cooking, use a pastry blender (or two forks) to blend the crumb topping ingredients in a small bowl.
 Easy!

 Spray 4 ramekins with non-stick cooking spray.

-Once the apples were done cooking, divide them between the 4 ramekins.
+Once the apples are done cooking, divide them evenly between the 4 greased ramekins.

-Divide the crumb topping evenly between the 4 ramekins, sprinkling it over the top of the apples, all the way to the edges.
+Divide the crumb topping evenly between the 4 ramekins, sprinkling it over the top of the mini apple crisps, all the way to the edges.

 Bake the mini apple crisps in a 375 degree oven for about 25 minutes, until the mixture is bubbly, and the top crumble mixture is lightly browned.

 Let the desserts cool on a wire rack for a bit, then serve the Mini Apple Crisps while they are still warm.
 They are delicious!